All Episodes

 Good night, Daniel.

-Good night, Mona.
+Good night, Art.

 There you go.

-That, folks, is Daniel Brinkley.
+That, folks, is Daniel Bringley.

-And when we come back, we'll move into Open Minds.
+And when we come back, we'll move into open minds.

-There's an awful lot to talk about, maybe too much in a lot of ways.
+Maybe too much in a lot of ways.

 At any rate, don't touch that dial.

-Better revive that saying.
+But to revive that saying.

-I'm Art Bell, and this is Coast to Coast AM.
+I'm Art Bell, and this is Coast to Coast A.M.
+A.M.
+1500, KSTP.

 Art?